DaisyS832/business-sales-analysis/README.md

 └── README.md
 ```

+## Data Accessibility

+The dataset used in this project includes detailed transactional records and may be large in size, which can limit direct preview functionality within GitHub.

+To improve accessibility, a smaller sample dataset has been included in the `data/processed/` directory.
+This sample file contains a representative subset of the full dataset and allows users to quickly examine the data structure, key variables, and formatting without downloading the complete dataset.

+The sample preserves essential attributes such as transaction values, product identifiers, and geographic information, ensuring that the analytical context remains clear and interpretable.

+For full analysis and complete data exploration, users are encouraged to download the full dataset files locally.

 ## How to View the Dashboard

 The Power BI dashboard file is included in the repository.
 To view it: